davsclaus/camel-riders-in-the-cloud/README.md

 Building and designing cloud-native microservices impacts how we develop.
 We'll discuss practices how to build distributed and fault-tolerant microservices with technologies such as Kubernetes Services, Netflix Hystrix, Camel EIP patterns, and Istio.
 You will see live demos of us killing containers to test fault tolerance, and more.

-This talk is 2/3th slides and 1/3th demos.

 ## Content in branches

 This git repository has branches for each talk where you can find the content and slides that was used for a particular event.